-- ATL has a robust hiring process; our Human Resources Department uses reputable recruitment agencies and avoids the use of casual labour to minimise risks to ATL's internal operations. - Our Code of Conduct details the whistleblowing procedure, providing a channel of communication for staff who have concerns. - We have a Health & Safety Policy in place which ensures employees are working in a safe environment.

-• Our Anti-Slavery and Human Trafficking Policy was launched through an internal communication and a statement from our CEO.
+- ATL has a robust hiring process; our Human Resources Department uses reputable recruitment agencies and avoids the use of casual labour to minimise risks to ATL's internal operations. - We have a whistleblowing procedure, providing a channel of communication for staff who have concerns. - We have a Health & Safety Policy in place which ensures employees are working in a safe environment. - Our Anti-Slavery and Human Trafficking Policy was launched through an internal communication and a statement from our CEO.
 As part of our induction process, new members of staff are provided with a copy of our Anti-Slavery and Human Trafficking Policy and required to confirm their receipt and understanding of it.